SofianeDjellouli/MySandwich/README.md

 ## Live
 https://mysandwich.herokuapp.com/
 ## User stories
 1) A user can login and logout.
+You can do so with the following accreditentials:
+* username: user
+* password: newuser18!
 2) He gets access to a list of product categories.
 3) In each category he gets access to a list of products.
 4) He can add options to each products.